Off the Shelf

 An off the shelf project typically represents a common product or service that we have previously completed, and are generally very familiar with the project parameters and specifications, including working with a wide array of third party vendors to deliver a similar level of desired functionality to other clients.
 In many cases we provide standardized pricing for many of these projects in our annual pricing guides.
 Some examples of these types of projects include a currently supported EFT vendor, credit card, check processing or electronic document imaging vendor.

-The Design Studio can be defined as a more customized and personalized project development strategy in which a client is often the architect for designing the project blueprint and helping build and manage the desired solution.
+The Custom Programming can be defined as a more customized and personalized project development strategy in which a client is often the architect for designing the project blueprint and helping build and manage the desired solution.
 As an assist, The Developer’s Help Desk is fully available to collaborate in helping make your project vision become reality.
 For example, in considering your project, many clients prefer to contract with CU*Answers to engage its expert resources in a variety of ways.
-In essence, the Design Studio represents an array of services, spirit and vision for helping you drive the initiative forward and on your terms.
+In essence, the Custom Programming represents an array of services, spirit and vision for helping you drive the initiative forward and on your terms.
 Some examples of these types of projects include new third party vendor integrations, Singe Sign On projects, custom fee programs (not already included within CU*BASE), custom data file exchanges, and much more.
-As compared to standardized pricing, a Design Studio project will normally incorporate an initial Research and Design bid for performing all required research for reviewing your project specifications and a second bid as based upon the level of work you wish to contract with CU*Answers.
+As compared to standardized pricing, a Custom Programming project will normally incorporate an initial Research and Design bid for performing all required research for reviewing your project specifications and a second bid as based upon the level of work you wish to contract with CU*Answers.

 What’s Your Project Classified As?